Breakthrough COVID Infections Add Even More Chaos To School's Start In 2021

 "As a parent, you feel helpless," says Rico Garcia, Jace's dad.
 "It was like the longest few days of my life."

-Rico worried he might contract the virus, too.
+Rico Garcia worried he might contract the virus too.
 Each morning he anxiously took a rapid test.
-He hoped the vaccination he got would offer complete protection, but he caught a "vaccine breakthrough case."
-On the fourth morning Rico Garcia tested positive for the coronavirus.
+He hoped the vaccination he got would offer complete protection, but he caught a vaccine breakthrough case.
+On the fourth morning, Rico Garcia tested positive for the coronavirus.
 Within 24 hours, symptoms set in.

 Then he lost his voice.
 He called in sick to the radio station where he's a DJ.